Three Ways You Overcome the Obstacles to Change

 If we can get my client to share all she knows about managing pain and managing her scoliosis,

-She’ll build additional confidence to manage her weight loss journey.
+She’ll build additional confidence to manage her weight loss journey as a way to overcome obstacles to change.

 When I did my half-baked effort to get her to give advice to herself, she did already have a plan she had been thinking about.